paulpaul999/vr-video-notes/fisheye-to-equirectangular/README.md

 ## Understanding the command

-To understand the command, let's split it up into its video filter steps.
+To understand the command, let's break down  the video filter steps.

 **Step 1: Fisheye to equirectangular (over-under / top-bottom):**